CleanroomMC/Website/docs/wiki/modularui/json/theme.md

 WidgetThemeKey<SlotTheme> ITEM_SLOT_PLAYER_HOTBAR = ITEM_SLOT_PLAYER.createSubKey("playerHotbar");
 ```
 This new widget theme can be accessed with `"itemSlot:playerHotbar"` and **not** `"itemSlot:player:playerHotbar"`.
 The syntax is `rootParentWidgetThemeName:subName`.
-ModularUI by default adds these two sub widget themes and for
-the main inventory (excluding hotbar), the offhand and the armor player slots.
+You can find the sub widget themes ModularUI provides [here](theme_ref.md#sub-widget-themes).

 :::info Note {id="note"}
 This feature is intended for widgets with the same type and not for different widget types which use the same widget